microchip-pic-avr-examples/dspic33c-can-tp/README.md

             - MessageID is set to 0xA1

     2. PIN CONFIGURATIONS:
     Select an LED output, Button Input and CAN Tx and Rx pins in the PIN Grid View for your board.
 (View PIN mapping and choose them accordingly) This test utilizes the MCP2542 Click board for CAN communication.
-The mapping to the mikro BUS will vary.
+The mapping to the mikroBUS will vary.

-    *If you are using the example board skip to the Example Setup Below.
         - Select an LED as output
         - Select an Button for input
         - Select the CAN1TX for your board
         - Select the CAN1RX for your board

-    (EXAMPLE SETUP) To simplify setup if the board is a Explorer 16/32 with a dsPIC33CK256MP508 Select the following
-        - Select RE6 as output - for LED
-        - Select RB14 as input  - for BUTTON
-        - Select RD1 for CAN1TX
-        - Select RD0 for CAN1RX

     3. Then select Pins under the Project Resources:
         - For the button input enable Weak pullup, interrupt on negative change, and change the custom name to be BUTTON.